pkyurkchiev/distributed-applications-cs/tasks/task_odd.md

 ## Filters
 Games/Index view need to have:
-Pager
+* Pager
-Sort column on Name, Genre and Rating.
+* Sort column on Name, Genre and Rating.

 ## The online library need to have and authentication.
+Roles and access:
-Admin - Full access
+* Admin - Full access
-User - Need to access Games/Index page, and need to have rights to use search panel.
+* User - Need to access Games/Index page, and need to have rights to use search panel.
 But without access to Create, Update, Delete and access to Details.
-Anonymous – not register users.
+* Anonymous – not register users.
 They can see only Games/Index and can use search panel.
 But without access to Create, Update, Delete and Details.

 ### Information
-In the description for controller to view, we will use the following abbreviation:
+In the description for controller to view, we will use the following abbreviation.
-Example
-View Index to controller Games is Games/Index
+Example: View Index to controller Games is Games/Index